10 Personal Growth Goals for 2025: The Ultimate Blueprint

 Every week, I try to do at least one thing that makes me a little nervous, whether it’s talking to someone new, trying a new skill, or sharing something personal online.

-It’s scary at first, but every time I do it, I feel a little stronger.
-Growth doesn’t happen in your comfort zone, it happens when you stretch, even just a little.
+It feels scary at first, but every time I do it, I feel a little stronger.
+Growth doesn’t happen in your comfort zone, it happens when you stretch even just a little bit.

 15. Practice gratitude nightly